jamesthurley/color-wheel-renderer/README.md

 ## License

 Color Wheel Renderer is released under the MIT License.
-See [LICENSE][LICENSE] file for details.
+See [LICENSE](LICENSE) file for details.

 # Usage